Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Preliminaries

 \subsection{Problem Definition}

 Given a KB containing a set of entities $E$ and a text corpus in which a set of mentions $M$ are identified in advance, \textit{Entity Linking} (EL, a.k.a.
 Entity Disambiguation or Entity Normalisation) is to map each mention $m$ in $M$ to its corresponding entity $e$ in $E$ \cite{shen2014entity}.
-Due to the limited knowledge coverage of a KB, it is possible that there is no entity in $E$ that can be matched with a given mention.
-Thus we have the following more general problem named \textbf{out-of-KB mention discovery}, which is formulated as the extended EL task that considers both in-KB and out-of-KB mentions.
+Due to the limited knowledge coverage of the KB, it is possible that there is no entity in $E$ that can be matched with a given mention.
+Thus we have the following more general problem of \textbf{out-of-KB mention discovery}, formulated as an extended EL task that focuses on identifying out-of-KB mentions along with linking in-KB mentions.

-Given a text corpus with a set of identified mentions $D_M$ and an ontology with entities $E$, \textit{out-of-KB mention discovery} is to develop a function $f$ such that each mention $d_m$ in $D_M$ is mapped to an item $f(d_m) \in E \cup \{\textit{NIL}\}$, where NIL denotes that there are no entities in $E$ that can be matched with $d_m$.
-In this study, we focus on ontologies, a common type of KB that is often defined as a shared, explicit specification of a conceptualisation of a domain \cite{GRUBER1995907}, and we consider an ontology's classes (or concepts) as its entities for linking.
-Note that each ontology entity may have definitions and synonyms that can be utilised for out-of-KB mention discovery.
+Given a text corpus with a set of identified mentions (each in a context window in a document) $D_M$ and a KB with entities $E$, \textit{out-of-KB mention discovery} is to develop a function $f$ such that each mention $d_m$ in $D_M$ is mapped to an item $f(d_m) \in E \cup \{\text{NIL}\}$, where \text{NIL} is a special entity denoting that there are no entities in $E$ that can be matched with $d_m$.
+In this study, we focus on both ontologies (e.g., SNOMED-CT) and general KBs (e.g., WikiData).
+Ontologies are a common type of KB that is often defined as a shared, explicit specification of a conceptualisation of a domain \cite{GRUBER1995907}, and we consider an ontology's classes (or concepts) as its entities for the linking.
+Note that each entity may have definitions and synonyms that can be utilized for out-of-KB mention discovery.